 Should Daylight Saving Time be scrapped?
 (Survey)

-Eight years ago the transition to Daylight Saving Time happened on April 1st, so of course we calculated impact of an extra hour of sunlight had on the world and announced that ending DST could solve global warming.
+It's that time of year when we lose an hour of sleep and turn our clocks forward thanks to the introduction of Daylight Savings Time, which probably made a lot of sense back in 1916 when it started.
+A few years back, the transition to Daylight Saving Time happened on April 1st, so of course we calculated impact of an extra hour of sunlight had on the world and announced that ending DST could solve global warming.

 TreeHugger Labs ran the numbers and has determined that If DST runs half the year for an hour a day, that is fully 1/48th of our total exposure to the sun that could be eliminated with the cancelling of Daylight Saving Time, almost 2% of solar heat gain annually.That's huge!